Home

 Find a model near you…

-Please look on the ‘The sculpture‘ page to see a list of the maquettes on permanent display at seven sites around the UK, and world!
+Please look on the ‘The sculpture‘ page to see a list of the maquettes on permanent display at sites around the UK, and world!
 Here’s a video of a maquette (model) of the sculpture, and a reflection about its meaning by Dr Johan van Parys, Director of Liturgy and the Sacred Arts at the Basilica of Saint Mary, Minneapolis.